Select Page

 3. The Goal: A Pain-Free Life

-At our Pelvic Pain (Neuropelveology) Clinic, led by Dr. Jay Mehta, laparoscopy is performed with the “Gold Standard” technique of Excision.
+At our Pelvic Pain (Neuropelveology) Clinic, led by Dr. Jay Mehta, minimally invasive surgery is performed with the “gold standard” technique of excision.
 By completely removing the diseased tissue rather than just burning the surface (ablation), we ensure the best possible long-term outcome for the patient.

 Medical Treatment for Chronic Pelvic Pain: Medications and Hormones